National Digital Mental Health Study

 • Will my doctor know if I participate in this study?

 No, your doctor will not know about your participation in this study.
-Although you can discuss your participation with your health care doctor, we are committed to keeping your participation in this study confidential.
+Although you can discuss your participation with your health care provider, we are committed to keeping your participation in this study confidential.

 • I don’t live in L.A.
 Can I still be in the study?